colak/csf-docs/Administrators/creating-ssl-certs-on-webfaction.md

 * **csf_www_ssl** = https://www.csf.community (CNAME record)

 You need to make sure those are all setup in advance _before_ proceeding with Let’s Encrypt.

+**Side for CSF admins:** In WebFaction parlance, a “domain” means what you would expect, something of the form _domain.tld_.
+And a “website” is a name you give that domain to conveniently reference the record in the WebFaction dashboard.
+For example, CSF’s main site has the domain, _csf.community_, and we’ve named it “csf”.
+Finally, a “webapp” (or “application”) is any kind of software you have installed in your domain directory.

 ## 2) Create a new Let’s Encrypt webapp